MaxwellOlliver/design-patterns/README.md

-## Design Patterns
+# Design Patterns

-This repo is my study on the most used design patterns.
+This repository contains my study of the most commonly used design patterns.

-All the source is from the [Refactoring Guru Website](https://refactoring.guru/design-patterns/what-is-pattern)
+The study material is from the [Refactoring Guru Website](https://refactoring.guru/design-patterns/what-is-pattern).